Leave this site

 Hampshire & Isle of Wight Constabulary's latest Gender Pay Gap figures highlight the force’s most recent position in relation to earnings between men and women within the organisation.

-Hampshire & Isle of Wight Constabulary as of March 31st 2025 hold a median pay difference of 18.8%.
-This has decreased from 20.1% in 2024.
+Hampshire & Isle of Wight Constabulary as of March 31st 2026 hold a median pay difference of 12.7%.
+This shows a continual year on year decrease in the disproportionality from 20.1% in 2024, 18.8% in 2025 and to this current year with 12.7%.

 This median figure reflects a greater proportion of men in senior roles and is reflective of the fact that in previous generations men were more likely to join policing than women.
 This is now no longer the case as shown by the almost 50/50 split of gender in our lower quartile, created by a far more balanced recruitment of women in recent years.
 Our challenge is to support the equality of representation seen in junior ranks now to progress into all levels of seniority.